Automattic/Edit-Flow/readme.txt

 == Description ==

-The overall goal of this plugin is to improve the WordPress Admin interface for a multi-user newsroom’s editorial workflow.
+The overall goal of this plugin is to improve the WordPress Admin interface for a multi-user newsroom's editorial workflow.

 NOTE: Edit Flow requires PHP5+ to work.
 Don't have PHP5?
 Talk to your hosting provider and hop on the PHP5 bandwagon.
 It's awesome.